Matthias Hänsel

 Click for Abstract

 Recent Heterogeneous Agent New Keynesian (HANK) models provide for rich monetary-fiscal interactions due to their lack of Ricardian equivalence.
-Yet, while related frameworks are usually motivated and calibrated relating to micro-level evidence, this is insufficient to pin down a key margin of non-equivalence.
-I demonstrate this in a state-of-the-art 2-asset HANK model, in which subtle assumptions on asset market structure give rise to disparate effects of fiscal expansions on interest rates and inflation.
+Yet, while related frameworks are usually motivated and calibrated relating to household (micro) data, this is insufficient to pin down a key margin of non-equivalence.
+I show that both in analytically tractable and quantitative 2-asset HANK models, subtle assumptions on asset market structure give rise to disparate implications of fiscal policy: for inflation, model determinacy and fiscal self-financing.
 This is because household heterogeneity by itself influences but doesn't pin down the liquidity value of public debt.
 To overcome this issue, I propose a simple model extension and discipline it using relevant macro-level evidence regarding the relationship between public debt and treasury returns.
-In a subsequent application to the post-2020 US, the model suggests that public debt's liquidity value played a modest role in producing the inflation peak in 2022, but is important for inflation remaining elevated thereafter.
+This moderates the inflationary impact of public debt dynamics, but does not render it irrelevant.
+After large fiscal shocks, it can still generate persistently elevated ``last mile'' inflation.

 Presented at: Stockholm School of Economics (2023, 2024), SHoF National PhD Workshop in Finance (2023), RGS Doctoral Conference (2024), Riksbank PhD Workshop in Money and Finance (2024), University of Mannheim, Midwest Macroeconomics Meeting (Spring 2024), ENTER Jamboree (2024), North American Summer Meeting of the Econometric Society (2024), Vigo Workshop on Dynamic Macroeconomics (2024), EEA-ESEM Congress (2024), VfS Annual Meeting (2024)